Ivanka Trump Bares Shoulders In Black Dress, Draws Ire Of ‘Star Wars’ Fans: ‘The Force Is Strong In My Family’

 Ivanka Trump isn’t acknowledging her father’s impeachment inquiry on social media.
 Instead, she’s been sharing cute photos of puppies and her kids.
-However, some Trump critics weren’t impressed by the First Daughter’s recent family-centered social media post that references a popular movie franchise.
+However, some Trump critics weren’t impressed by the first daughter’s recent family-centered social media post that references a popular movie franchise.

 On Saturday night, Ivanka took to Instagram to share a snapshot of her family gathered in the living room.
 She and her husband, Jared Kushner, were all dressed up in evening wear, with Ivanka donning a floor-length black gown that hugged her curves.
 The formal off-the-shoulder dress featured dramatic layered sleeves and showed off her shoulders and collarbones, baring just the slightest hint of cleavage.
-Ivanka styled her new bob hairstyle by parting her curled blonde locks to the side.
+Ivanka styled her new bob hairstyle by parting her curled blond locks to the side.

 Kushner, who is the Senior Adviser to President Donald Trump, wore a tailored black tuxedo for the family photo.
 While he and his wife looked like they were dressed for a night out on the town in Canto Bight, their kids were obviously staying in.
-Their 8-year-old daughter, Arabella, and her 5-year-old brother, Joseph, were dressed in casual clothing, and they were sitting in front of a mirrored coffee table and working on what appeared to be a White House Lego set.
-Ivanka and Jared’s youngest child, 3-year-old Theodore, was wearing a Stormtrooper costume and posing in front of his parents with his arms outstretched.
+Their 8-year-old daughter, Arabella, and her 5-year-old brother, Joseph, were dressed in casual clothing, and they were sitting in front of a mirrored coffee table and working on what appeared to be a White House LEGO set.
+Ivanka and Jared’s youngest child, 3-year-old Theodore, was wearing a stormtrooper costume and posing in front of his parents with his arms outstretched.

 In the snapshot’s caption, Ivanka referenced Star Wars by writing that “The Force is strong” in her family.